 Dyer Island Cruises leaves from Kleinbaai Harbour www.whalewatchsa.com Tel +27 (0) 82 801 8014

 Ivanhoe Sea Safaris depart from Gansbaai Harbour www.whaleviewing.co.za Tel +27 (0) 28 3840556

 No two trips are alike.
 Visitors are encouraged to attempt as many whale watching experiences as possible and observe the whales from land, boat or the sky.

 Adventure seekers can also kayak with the whales.
 Book with www.walkerbayadventures.co.za

-Although we did our best to verify prices you should please confirm prices with the service providers.
+Prices vary according to group sizes, and you should please confirm prices with the service providers.